Last Updated: October 8, 2024

 Acid α-glucosidase is encoded by the GAA (glucosidase, alpha; acid) gene.
 The GAA gene is located on chromosome 17q25.3 spanning 20 kb and composed of 21 exons that generate five alternatively spliced mRNAs, each of which encode the same 952 amino acid preproprotein.

 The normal function of acid α-glucosidase is to hydrolyze both α-1,4- and α-1,6-glucosidic linkages at acid pH.
 The activity of the enzyme leads to the complete hydrolysis of glycogen which is its natural substrate.
-As would be expected from this activity, deficiency in acid α-glucosidase leads to the accumulation of structurally normal glycogen in numerous tissues, most notably in cardiac and skeletal muscle.
+As would be expected from this activity, deficiency in acid α-glucosidase leads to the accumulation of structurally normal glycogen in the lysosomes of numerous tissues, most notably in cardiac and skeletal muscle.

 Clinical Features of Pompe Disease